theleeeo/leoscript/README.md

 It is an unholy amalgamation of various programming languages with the purpose of being integrated as a scripting language in various applications.
 It is neither fast nor easy but fuck it, we ball.

+## IMPORTANT NOTE READ THIS

+LeoScript is very much a work in progress.
+It is by no means production ready yet and nothing is neither stable or finalized.
+Use it at your own risk but trouble is guaranteed.

 ## Acknowledgements

 First and foremost want to thank the pope for his support and guidance in the development of LeoScript.